 An applicant must:

-- Graduate from a teacher preparation program on/after January 1, 2013 (including undergraduate, masters or intern programs)*
+- Graduate from a teacher preparation program that leads to licensure to begin practice as a teacher, administrator or other school professional on/after January 1, 2013 (including undergraduate, masters or intern programs)*

 - Only teachers who complete a bachelor's or master's teacher preparation program on/after January 1, 2013 are eligible; completing coursework to add an endorsement to your teaching license does not qualify.*

 - Graduate in the top 25% academically of all teacher preparation program graduates during the academic year in which you graduated.
 ‘Top 25% academically’ is defined and certified by the college/university from which you graduated.

 - Secure full-time employment for the 2023-24 school year in a designated shortage area at a school district, area education agency, charter school, or accredited nonpublic school recognized and approved by the Iowa Department of Education

 - Have an Iowa teaching license and the corresponding endorsement of the shortage area in which you teach.